Looking for a PS5? Here’s where you can grab one today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-PS5 UK stock - live: Very, Asda and John Lewis and more restock news for March
+PS5 UK stock - live: EE restock is available now as Amazon sells out in minutes

-Follow live for the latest restock updates from Amazon, Game, Currys and more
+Follow live for the latest restock updates from Argos, Game, Currys and more

-Update: Could John Lewis & Partners, Asda or Very be the first retailers to restock in March?
-Read on for more information.

-With the release of FromSoftware’s latest action RPG Elden Ring, it has never been a better time to get your hands on one of Sony’s coveted PS5 consoles.
+With the recent launch of FromSoftware’s latest action RPG Elden Ring, it has never been a better time to get your hands on one of Sony’s coveted PS5 consoles.
 But that’s easier said than done.

 Despite Gran Turismo 7 launching later this week and more next-gen PS5 titles dropping this March, it’s still unbelievably difficult to get your hands on a new console.
 Over a year since its launch, customers are still struggling due to the ongoing global semiconductor shortage sparked by the coronavirus pandemic.
-Sony’s Playstation 5 was released in November 2020 and even though we’re now heading into March 2022, demand for the console is still incredibly high.
+Sony’s Playstation 5 was released in November 2020 and even though we’re now in March 2022, it’s still incredibly difficult to secure a PS5.

 While the last couple of weeks of February were both pretty successful ones in terms of stock drops, it still managed to be the worst month for restocks since we started tracking consoles back in May, with only 12 drops taking place throughout the month.
 Our hope now is that March will be the month we start to see retailers really delivering the goods.

-Note: Update: Consoles land at EE as digital edition sells out in minutes at Amazon.
-John Lewis & Partners, Asda and Very could be next to restock.
-Read on for more information.